Skip to content

 Program Evaluation and Review Technique (PERT)

-PERT is a method that uses schedule durations of activities and takes a statistical approach to handling risk of delays in the schedule.
+PERT is a type of schedule that uses a statistical approach to evaluate risk of delays in the schedule durations of activities.
 It does this by taking a weighted value of the shortest, longest, and expected durations associated and averaging them together.
 This is an effective method if there is a high degree of uncertainty in certain activity durations.

 Line of Balance (LOB)

-I have found the most challenging projects typically require the project management team to be well-versed in using multiple methodologies at the same time to effectively schedule and plan the work.
-The key is making sure you use the right method at the right time to maintain Critical Path and to keep your projects on schedule and avoid costly delays, or worse.
+I have found the most complex projects typically require project team members to be well-versed in using multiple methodologies at the same time to effectively schedule and plan the work.
+The key is making sure you use the right method at the right time to maintain the Critical Path and to keep your projects on schedule, complete the expected deliverables, and avoid costly delays.

 👉🏻 Read Foundations of Construction Management for SMBs